Keith Jarrett: Other works

 Jarrett has also played harpsichord, clavichord, organ, soprano saxophone, and drums.
 He often played saxophone and various forms of percussion in the American quartet, though his recordings since the breakup of that group have rarely featured these instruments.
 On the majority of his recordings in the last 20 years, he has played acoustic piano only.
 He has spoken with some regret of his decision to give up playing the saxophone, in particular.

 On April 15, 1978, Jarrett was the musical guest on Saturday Night Live.
-The 2001 German film Bella Martha (English title: Mostly Martha), whose music consultant was an ECM Records founder and head Manfred Eicher, features Jarrett's "Country", from the European quartet album My Song and "U Dance" from the album Tribute.
+The 2001 German film Mostly Martha, whose music consultant was ECM Records founder Manfred Eicher, features Jarrett's "Country" from the European quartet album My Song and "U Dance" from the Standards Trio album Tribute, as well as excerpts from Jarrett's solo concerts.

 Lawsuit against Steely Dan

 Following the release of the album Gaucho in 1980 by the U.S. rock band Steely Dan, Jarrett sued the band for copyright infringement.
 Gaucho's title track, credited to Donald Fagen and Walter Becker, bore a resemblance to Jarrett's "Long As You Know You're Living Yours" from Jarrett's 1974 album Belonging.
 In an interview with Musician magazine, Becker and Fagen were asked about the similarity between the two pieces of music, and Becker told Musician that he loved the Jarrett composition, while Fagen said they had been influenced by it.
 After their comments were published, Jarrett sued, and Becker and Fagen were legally obliged to add his name to the credits and provide Jarrett with publishing royalties.